chocolatey/choco-wiki/ChocolateyFAQs.md

 ### What can I install?
 You can package and install anything on Windows using Chocolatey - if it can be automated, Chocolatey and PowerShell can install, upgrade, and uninstall it.

-However, if you are just curious on what is available, check out the community package repository at http://chocolatey.org/packages.
+However, if you are just curious on what is available in the community, check out the community package repository at http://chocolatey.org/packages.
+Note that it does have one large limitation, distribution rights, which makes the community package repository not fully reliable like an internal repository which is not subject to distribution rights.

 You can also install packages from other sources (nuget.org, rubygems.org, web pi tools, etc).